 The Funk Brothers were in support and together their works represented the epitome of the Motown Sound.

 The group had their biggest success in 1966 with "Reach Out I'll Be There,” followed by "Standing in the Shadows of Love, “ and "Bernadette.”
-By 1967 The Four Tops were the most successful male Motown act in the United Kingdom (in the United States, they were second to The Temptations).
+By 1967, The Four Tops were the most successful male Motown act in the United Kingdom.
+In the United States, they were second only to The Temptations.